-I have a Windows service that must be able connect to CRM systems of version 2011 or newer.
+I have a Windows service that must be able connect to CRM systems that are version 2011 or newer.
 Previously, the strategy for this scenario had been to use the lowest version of dependencies, which means CRM SDK 5 (2011) and .NET Framework 4.0.
-This used to work with CRM 2011, 2013, 2015 and 2016 OnPremises.
-But there was a problem with CRM 2016 Online due to changes in the login mechanism.
+This used to work with CRM 2011, 2013, 2015 and 2016 OnPremises, but there was a problem with CRM 2016 Online due to changes in the login mechanism.
 Connecting to CRM 2016 Online was only possible using the current SDK version 8.0.

 Two obvious solutions to this problem presented themselves:

 - Always compile using the latest CRM SDK version.